 Before you start cleaning your vehicle, spray off any dirt that has attached itself.
 Be sure to rinse you vehicle with clean water, early and often, using mitts and sponges.
 If any of your cleaning materials drop on the ground, do not use them again.
 They will surely be contaminated with dirt and such could lead to scratch marks if you continue to use them.
 Instead, use a new material or wash the contaminated material before using it, just to be safe and sure.

 After you have completed the washing of your car, dry the paint with different towels, such as terrycloth or chamois.
 These are the best towels to use and are a great resource to you for car washing.
 Lastly, after your vehicle has dried, use wax.
 Rub it on by using cotton clothes or microfiber towels.
 Some of the best cloths to use are cloth diapers.

 Finally, be aware that anything that slides across your car’s paint can cause scratches.
 Grocery bags are notorious for causing scratches on your vehicle.
 If you are conscious of your vehicle’s paint job and protect it the best you can, you will keep your car fresh and clean for the world to see.

-My name is Melvin A. Turner from Dallas Texas and I have a deep passion and love for fishing and kayaking.
+My name is Glenn from Austin Texas and I have a deep passion and love for fishing and kayaking.
 It is my love for the sport cultivated by my dad, coupled with a wide range of challenges I faced in the sport that led me to attend a kayak basic training.